MadhanRavuru/MadhanRavuru.github.io/_posts/2019-12-20-PointRCNN.md

 #### Bin based 3D bounding box proposal generation

+As mentioned above, we also append a box regression head for simultaneously generating 3D proposals with the foreground point segmentation.
+During training, for each foreground point, we regress 3D bounding box location from the box regression head.
+Although, the background points are not used for regressing the boxes, these points provide supporting information for the box proposal generation because of the receptive field of the point-cloud network.

+A 3D bounding box is represented as (x, y, z, h, w, l, θ) in the LiDAR coordinate system, where (x, y, z) is the object center location, (h, w, l) is the object size, and θ is the object orientation from the bird’s view.
-Direct regression is presumably harder task with the potential to introduce instability during training.
+[Direct regression is presumably harder task with the potential to introduce instability](https://arxiv.org/abs/1901.02970) during training.
 Bin-based classification instead of direct regression with smooth L1 loss results in more accurate and robust center localization.

 An h1 header
 ============